jm18457/aws-certified-developer-associate-notes/IAM.md

 - IAM Credentials should NEVER BE SHARED
 - NEVER write IAM credentials in code.
 - Never use the ROOT account except for initial setup.

+## Policies

+- Statement: consists of below, array of them
+  - Effect: Allow or Deny
+  - Action: Array of actions to allow
+  - Resource: ARN or \*
+- IAM Policy Simulator